goodarzilab/Jeff/Fisher_Pipeline/README.md

      should be separated by a line within each file.
 Make sure the sample names match the bamfile names.
 For instance:
      S01 sample name in the txt file should correspond to S01.bam

+## Arguments

+## Output
+  1. A binary heatmap of all the significant RNAs
+  2. A normalized expression heatmap of all the significant RNAs
+  3. A bed file for the significant RNAs